nowo-tech/TwigInspectorBundle/demo/README.md

   - "8083:80"  # Change to any available port
 ```

-**Note**: All demos use port 8001 by default.
-You can run multiple demos by changing the PORT variable in each demo's `.env` file.
+**Note**: All demos use port **8001** by default.
+If you need to run multiple demos simultaneously, you can change the PORT variable in each demo's `.env` file to use different ports (e.g., 8001, 8002, 8003).

+The Makefile automatically checks if a port is in use and stops any containers using it before starting a new demo.

 ### Web Profiler not showing